calderpru/A9-Sign-In/README.md

 # A9-Sign-In
 This is a sign in form for a website.

+Communication Contract
+  - Reply within 24hrs
+  - Meet at least one a week

 Request Data: Request access to the home page by entering in a correct username and password

   username: user